kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

   var drawable = 0
 ```

-Also add a latent property for the Creature being created.
+Also add a lateinit property for the Creature being created.

 ```kotlin
 lateinit var creature: Creature